Life of a Tsunami

 Note also that the deep ocean tsunami has traveled much farther than the local tsunami because of the higher propagation speed.
 As the deep ocean tsunami approaches a distant shore, amplification and shortening of the wave will occur, just as with the local tsunami shown above.

-Panel 4—Runup: Tsunami runup occurs when a peak in the tsunami wave travels from the near-shore region onto shore.
-Runup is a measurement of the height of the water onshore
+Panel 4—Runup: Tsunami runup takes place when a peak of the tsunami wave moves from the near-shore area onto the land.
+Runup serves as a measurement of the height of the water observed onshore above a reference sea level.

-Do tsunamis stop once on land?
 No!
-After runup, part of the tsunami energy is reflected back to the open ocean and scattered by sharp variations in the coastline.
-In addition, a tsunami can generate a particular type of coastal trapped wave called edge waves that travel back-and forth, parallel to shore.
-These effects result in many arrivals of the tsunami at a particular point on the coast rather than a single wave as suggested by Panel 3.
-Because of the complicated behavior of tsunami waves near the coast, the
+Following runup, a portion of the tsunami's energy is reflected back into the open ocean and dispersed by abrupt changes in the coastline.
+Furthermore, a tsunami can produce a specific type of coastal trapped wave referred to as edge waves, which move back and forth parallel to the shore.
+These phenomena lead to multiple arrivals of the tsunami at a specific location along the coast, rather than a single wave as indicated by Panel 3.
+Due to the complex behavior of tsunami waves near the coastline, the first runup of a tsunami is often not the most significant, highlighting the necessity of avoiding a return to the beach many hours after the initial impact of a tsunami.
+How are tsunamis generated..

 No comments: